 2. Western View

 A report from the AHA (American Heart Association) that was published in November of 2008 states that consuming hibiscus tea lowers blood pressure in pre-hypertensive and mildly hypertensive adults.
-It also states that 1/3 of adults in the United States suffers from
+It also states that 1/3 of adults in the United States suffers from high blood pressure, which is also called hypertension.
+A study conducted by Odigie IP suggests that it has anti-hypertensive and cardio-protective properties that can be beneficial to people suffering from hypertension and those at high risks of cardiovascular diseases.

 Because of its anti-inflammatory properties, hibiscus tea can reduce blood pressure by up to 10 points, according to a research done at Tufts University in Boston.
 For this drastic improvement to occur, you need to consume three cups every day for a few weeks.
 Also, hibiscus tea has diuretic properties that increase urination, simultaneously lowering blood pressure.